ialisyed/trending-git-repos/README.md

 - Typescript is used to safely pass props to the components.

-- Usign `createSelector` for deriving data.
+- Using `createSelector` for deriving data.
 [Reference](https://redux.js.org/usage/deriving-data-selectors)

 - Default performance optimization hooks are used to reduce multiple renders